Corporate Sustainability Reporting Directive (CSRD)

 Helping you prepare for CSRD

-Reporting under CSRD is new for affected organisation, and guidance and standard practices are evolving.
-With a skilled core team focused on ESG reporting and assurance, PwC can bring a wealth of experience and practical know-how to help your organisation achieve value as well as regulatory compliance.
+With a skilled core team focused on Sustainability reporting and assurance, PwC can bring a wealth of experience and practical know-how to help your organisation achieve value as well as regulatory compliance.

 CSRD scoping